Cameron Munster: 2025

+2026

+Munster featured in 19 games for Melbourne in the 2026 NRL season as the club finished 10th on the table, missing the finals for the first time since 2002.

 Personal life

 Munster married Bianca McMahon on 31 December 2023.
 His father, Steven, died on 6 July 2025.

 Controversy

 In September 2021, a video was leaked to the media which showed Munster along with Melbourne players Brandon Smith and Chris Lewis partying with what appeared to be cocaine being used by Smith.
 Munster made a public apology for the incident.

 On 5 October 2021, following an investigation by the NRL's Integrity Unit, Munster was fined a total of $30,000 ($100,000 suspended) and he was also suspended from one match.
 Munster was also stood down from Melbourne's leadership group.
 Munster vowed to enter an alcohol rehabilitation centre for four weeks and said he would abstain from alcohol for a period of twelve months.